-PPL Susquehanna is one of PPL Corporation's generating facilities.
-Headquartered in Allentown, Pa., PPL Corporation (NYSE: PPL) owns or controls about 19,000 megawatts of generating capacity in the United States, sells energy in key U.S. markets, and delivers electricity and natural gas to about 5.2 million customers in the United States and the United Kingdom.
+PPL Susquehanna LLC is one of PPL Corporation's generating affiliates.
+Headquartered in Allentown, Pa., PPL Corporation (NYSE: PPL) owns or controls about 19,000 megawatts of generating capacity in the United States, sells energy in key U.S. markets, and delivers electricity and natural gas to about 10 million customers in the United States and the United Kingdom.
 More information is available at www.pplweb.com.

 Note to Editors: Visit our media website at www.pplnewsroom.com for additional news and background about PPL Corporation.